Foundation Seminar in Emergency Medicine

 A range of key emergency medicine topics will be covered, including resuscitation and advanced life support, toxicology, acute pain control and quality use of medicines and information resources in emergency departments.
 Case based discussions and small group activities will be used to explore a range of commonly encountered emergency medicine scenarios, such as anaphylaxis, arrhythmias, behavioural disturbances, sepsis, seizures and trauma.
 Unsure if this is the right level for you?
 View the seminar level descriptors.

-- Register in the purple box below, then click on 'cart' at the top of the page (or under your menu options) and continue through checkout.
+* You will receive a tax invoice and separate confirmation email upon completion of your registration.
+If you do not receive these by the next business day, you have not completed your registration and your space is not guaranteed.
+Please contact the secretariat by emailing firstname.lastname@example.org.Register in the purple box below, then click on 'cart' at the top of the page (or under your menu options) and continue through checkout.

 - Still having trouble registering?
 Follow our handy ‘how to’ guide